install fastkaggle if not available

 Preprocessing data

-'joebeachcapital/cirrhosis-patient-survival-prediction', force=True) # filename= cirrhosis.csv get_dataset(path,
+get_dataset(path, 'joebeachcapital/cirrhosis-patient-survival-prediction', force=True) # filename= cirrhosis.csvdef preprocess(df, train=True, dropna=False):

-= df.copy()
+df_ = df.copy()

-df_[if train:
+if train:

-= pd.read_csv(path/'cirrhosis.csv') # original data based on which the dataset is synthesized
+df1 = pd.read_csv(path/'cirrhosis.csv') # original data based on which the dataset is synthesized

 df1 = pd.concat([df1.drop('Status', axis=1), df1['Status']], axis=1) # move status to last col, same as df_

-df1.columns = pd.concat([df_,df1], axis=0).reset_index(drop=True)
+df_ = pd.concat([df_,df1], axis=0).reset_index(drop=True)

-df_ if dropna: df_=df_.dropna()
+if dropna: df_=df_.dropna()

-'Status']= df_.Status.map({'C':0, 'CL':1,'D':2})
+df_['Status']= df_.Status.map({'C':0, 'CL':1,'D':2})

 import numpy as np